aefarrell/aefarrell.github.io/_posts/2023-11-26-impossible_bowling.md

 Then I define a function that recursively walks through the tree of possible games, always picking the largest viable move at each frame.
 If it finds an answer it returns it (in reverse order), if it exhausts the possible moves then it returns an empty list.

-**Note:** this code stops once it has found a single valid solution, but it could be extended very easily to find *every* valid solution, however the space of possible games is *huge*.
+**Note:** this code stops once it has found a single valid solution, it could be extended very easily to find *every* valid solution, however the space of possible games is *huge*.
 {: .notice}